mikekidby/simple-react-micro/blog/README.md

-#React Microservices App
+# React Microservices App

-###Expect a 25 second delay when saving a file.
+### Expect a 25 second delay when saving a file.

-####This is a sample React microservices app for development.
+#### This is a sample React microservices app for development.
 The app consists of multiple microservices that work together to provide a seamless user experience.

-##Getting Started
+##G etting Started
 To get started with the app, clone the repository and install the dependencies:

 bash